MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

 The conclusion was: that to [manage a basic form](https://slides.com/mangelmaxime/fableconf_2018_keynote/live#/2/1) we need to write at least **23 lines of code per field** and have a lot of **duplication**.

-This library is trying to solve this problem.
+This library is trying to solve that problem.

 ## Demo